afds-bl/chensus/README.md

 As an example, we use the [National Health and Nutrition Examination Survey (NHANES) dataset](https://wwwn.cdc.gov/Nchs/Nhanes/2015-2016/DEMO_I.htm) for the period 2015-2016 (more with `?nhanes`).
-Its structure is similar to BFS survey data in that it contains a `strata` column, a `weights` column and demographic features:
+Its structure is similar to FSO survey data in that it contains a `strata` column, a `weights` column and demographic features: